jschhie/Interactive-Image-Classifier/README.md

 # Sample Results
 Remark: This program makes use of pre-computed SIFT and deep features, as well as their associated images.
 Altogether, the program's initialization requires about 6 GB of data.

-For convenience, sample results have been provided for both full-frame and region-based queries.
+For sake of convenience and clarity, sample results have been provided for both full-frame and region-based queries.
 Please see the ```sample_outputs``` directory.
-Its layout and contents are detailed in the following [section](https://github.com/jschhie/image-detector-prog/#directory-layout-and-contents)
+Its layout and contents are detailed in the next [section](https://github.com/jschhie/image-detector-prog/#directory-layout-and-contents).

 ## Directory Layout and Contents
 This section pertains to the ```sample_outputs``` directory.
 Its subdirectories and their contents are summarized below.